 For nearly two centures there has been confusion around pictures of E.L.
 Montefiore and S.T.
 Gill, particularly over the authorship of some small mid-1840s artworks.
 In this article I largely resolve that confusion, revealing a sketchbook doodle and a hidden signature and beginning a focus on the connection between the two men.

-Notes to the Reader: I recommend reading this article initially without following the links, returning afterwards to examine the sources.
+Notes to the Reader: The reader may find it easier to read this article first without following the links and then select sources to examine.
 Links open in new tabs / windows.
 Thumbnail images are displayed dynamically from the online services of the cited holding institutions.

 Whose names would you doodle in a sketchbook on a five day sail, in cashed up cabin class, from Port Adelaide to gold rush Melbourne, in October 1852?

 In his sketchbook, businessman and amateur artist Eliezer Levi Montefiore (1820-1894) played word games.
 He scrambled the name of British parliamentarian William Ewart Gladstone to get "a wild man will go at trees").
 And he made four-letter word squares with the names of family members.

 He made no progress with "LILY" and "GILL".
 GILL?
 Yes, the artist Samuel Thomas Gill (1818-1880)!

 The doodles open this sketchbook marking Montefiore's move from South Australia and a fresh beginning in Victoria.

 The sketchbook, previously attributed to another artist, was identified as Montefiore's by Nicholas Draffin in his 2014 article: An enthusiastic amateur of the arts: Eliezer Levi Montefiore in Melbourne 1853-71 .1 The word square is the sole reference in the sketchbook to Gill, who too had made a similar voyage earlier that year.